 The land within the Vulindlela FA is predominantly under Tribal Authority and a number of gazetted land claims restricts future development.
 The existing settlements are scattered throughout the FA and the expansion of these settlements is largely restricted by the undulating topography and the availability of infrastructure services.
 No government human settlement projects are currently being implemented within the FA.
 It is estimated that households will increase by 8,521 households in 2050 within the Vulindlela FA.
-Nearly 75% of the future demand is within the low income group and residents would rely on government support for housing provision.
-A gazetted PHSHDA is located within the FA as illustrated on Figure 63Error!
-Reference source not found.
+Nearly 75% of the future demand is within the low-income group and residents would rely on government support for housing provision.
+No gazetted PHSHDA are located within the FA.
 It is estimated that a total of 10,123 housing opportunities will be required by 2050 within the Vulindlela functional area.